TheLink-42/CPP07/README.md

 ## Array (Exercise 02)

-Develop a calss templat Array which contains elements of type T with the following implementations.
+Develop a calss template Array which contains elements of type T with the following implementations.

 **Rules to follow:**
 * Constructor with no parameters: Creates an empty array.